rfigueroa/docs/content/templates/tutorials/go/loops_maps.md

 title: "Loops with Maps"
 linkTitle: "Loops with Maps"
 description: >
-  Learn how to write a Vela template with loops and maps.
+  Example Go template with loops and maps.
 ---

 {{% alert color="note" %}}